rupadrashta/HTB-WriteUps/Nibbles.md

 I also see a link - https://wikihak.com/how-to-upload-a-shell-in-nibbleblog-4-0-3/.
 Once we login, we can inject our own php shell and run commands.

+Tring a bunch of passwords 5 times makes us blacklisted.
+So we have to wait until it is cleared.
+After a few tries, I looked up online and found the credentials were admin/nibbles.